AWSGoPokes/aws-iot/README.md

 ## What we learned

 ## What's next for RuralCare
-First, we need to accomplish our system with complete features that we wanted to do at the beginning,
+First, we need to accomplish our system with complete features that we wanted to do at the beginning Second, we will try to remove the gateway.
+It means that all sensors will be collected and preprocessed on the sensors' board and the data will be uploaded to AWS usng AWS IoT